a-sf-mirror/freedroid/doc/tools/cmdlineref.md

 During parsing of each dialog file, the name of the file as well as each node name found are printed to the console.
 On completion of file parsing a success/fail status is returned.
 Parsing continues with the next dialog file.
 See [Dialog Designer Manual](../manual/dialog.html) for details on dialog file structure.\n
 \n
+<strong>freedroidRPG -b event</strong>\n
+The lua code of all event are parsed and validated.\n During parsing of the the lua code of an event, the name of the event is printed to the console.
+On completion of the parsing a success/fail status is returned.
+Parsing continues with the next event.
+\n
 <strong>freedroidRPG -b loadship</strong>\n
 Instructs game logic to load the "levels.dat" file.
 Benchmarking involves 10 file load cycles\n